|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 The US Army began leasing the property starting in April 1934, when the area was recommend as a gunnery range by the 16th Pursuit Group commander.
 Facilities were constructed including barracks and the gunnery range.
 During 1938, a permanent axillary base was established at Rio Hato.
 Also known as Río Hato Army Air Base.

 By 1944, the single runway was 5,200' x 500' surfaced with macadam and the northern end with sand and sod.
 The southern end terminating at a cliff over the Pacific Ocean.
 The airfield included hangers, buildings, water tower and parachute tower.
 Several revetments were built on the east side of the runway.
 To the west was the Rio Parralon River.

 Initially a gunnery range for the 19th Composite Wing.
-Later, the US Army Air Corps technical school for Panama was established at this location.
+Later, the U. S. Army Air Corps technical school for Panama was established at this location.
 During World War II, designated Army Post Office 838 (APO 838).

 American units based at Río Hato